 Although no sheep in Scotland’s flock have been found to have BSE, there are a number of precautionary safety measures in place, since it has been shown under laboratory conditions that sheep can be infected with BSE.
-We support research into TSEs in animal species used for food.
+FSS supports research into TSEs in animal species used for food.

 SRM controls are agreed at EU level and are kept under constant review to ensure they reflect the latest scientific evidence.
-For example, following a favourable opinion from the European Food Safety Authority (EFSA), the definition of bovine SRM has recently been amended to allow certain parts of bovine intestines from cattle of all ages back into the human food chain.
-These changes will enter into force in May 2015.
+For example, following a favourable opinion from the European Food Safety Authority (EFSA), the definition of bovine SRM was amended to allow certain parts of bovine intestines from cattle of all ages back into the human food chain.
+These changes applied from May 2015.